 What is Ovarian Cancer?

-Ovarian epithelial cancer begins in the tissue that covers the ovaries, which are the reproductive glands that produce eggs (ova).
+Ovarian epithelial cancer is a type of gynecologic cancer that begins in the tissue that covers the ovaries, which are the reproductive glands that produce eggs (ova).
 While there are different types of ovarian cancer, such as germ cell and stromal tumors, ovarian epithelial cancer is the most common, accounting for about 90% of ovarian cancer patients.
 This cancer typically occurs in women who are past menopause (approximately age 50 and up), with about half of the women who are diagnosed at age 63 or older.
 More Caucasian women are affected than African-American women.

 There is no way to completely prevent ovarian cancer.
 Ovarian cancer is caused by some factors that you can control - like obesity and smoking, but also other factors that you can not.
 Find out what you can do to avoid ovarian cancer from developing.